Greg Mashburn, District Attorney

 Crime Victim Compensation Program

 Certain crime victims, dependents of a deceased victim or a person authorized to act on behalf of such may be eligible for compensation for out-of-pocket expenses incurred as a direct result of the criminal acts of another up to $20,000.00.
+This may be extended to $40,000 if there is excessive loss of wages due to serious injury or death of the victim.
 A victim is eligible to receive compensation regardless of whether charges are filed.
 Decisions to award claims are made by a three-member Board appointed by the Governor.
 The law does not cover property loss nor pain and suffering.
+There are maximum limits for certain expense categories.
+Limits are explained in the claim form instructions which can be downloaded from this website.
 The Victim-Witness Program will provide assistance in completing and processing the claim form.
+You may access the link https://www.ok.gov/dac/Victims/Victims_Compensation_Program/ for additional information.

 What Are Your Rights As A Victim?